1

 The water-in-oil emulsions are also known as oil emulsions.

-The water-in-oil emulsions are very good for sensitive or dry skin treatments as it is greasy.
+The water-in-oil emulsions are very good for sensitive or dry skin treatments as they are non-greasy.

 3) Multiple Emulsion or Double Emulsion